jay-sahnan/typefix/README.md

 AI-powered real-time text correction for macOS.
 TypeFix monitors your typing across all applications and provides intelligent grammar, spelling, and fact-checking corrections using OpenAI's API.

 ## Disclaimer
-I cannot code in Swift, so I relied heavily on AI agents to help me write this code.
+I cannot code in Swift, this was Vibe Coded!

 ## Features